moov-io/paygate/admin/docs/AdminApi.md

 > DeleteFileTransferConfig(ctx, routingNumber)

-Remove cutoff times for a given routing number
+Remove a file transfer config for a given routing number

 ### Required Parameters